Fertility Guide: 4 Healthy Habits to Start When Trying to Conceive

 Get your minimum 6 servings per day by eating 2 with breakfast, 2 with lunch, and 2 with dinner.

 Along with fruits and vegetables, consuming quality protein like fish, legumes, pastured eggs, and grass-fed beef can build up your reproductive readiness.
-These proteins assist in the manufacturing of the hormones, enzymes, and blood cells needed for more supported fertility.
+These proteins assist in the manufacturing of the hormones, enzymes, and blood cells needed for supported fertility health.

 Meat, seafood, eggs, and dairy are also great sources of vitamin B12 which is necessary for the creation of DNA and supports brain and nervous system development.
 If you are a non-meat eater or vegan, unless you are taking a supplement with vitamin B12, it can be difficult to get your daily requirement for vitamin B12.
 Remember to avoid heavily-processed meats and dairy products.(2).